artefactual/atom-docs/user-manual/administer/visible-elements.rst

 Hide or show the login button
 =============================

-With the release of 2.5, an :term:`administrator` can hide the login button for public users.
+An :term:`administrator` can hide the login button for public users.
 The default setting allows the login button to be visible to all users.
 To change this so that the login button is hidden to public users, an :term:`administrator` can click the Global section of Visible Elements and uncheck the login button.
 Click "Save", and exit Visible Elements.
 The login button will still be visible for authenticated (i.e. logged in) users, but hidden for unauthenticated users.

 .. image:: images/visible-elements-global.*